Kenshiro-28/MAGI/README.md

 ### Code Runner plugin

-This plugin allows MAGI to generate and execute Python code to solve specific tasks, such as mathematical operations, accessing resources on the internet, simulations, or complex logic.
+This plugin adds a tool to generate and execute Python code to solve specific tasks, such as mathematical operations, accessing resources on the internet, simulations, or complex logic.

 MAGI will install the required Python packages in an isolated virtual environment.

-Even when the plugin is active, MAGI decides when to use it.

-Linting is performed using Ruff to ensure clean code, and execution times out after 30 minutes for safety.
+Linting is performed using Ruff to ensure clean code, and the execution times out after 30 minutes for safety.

 The generated code will run non-interactively, printing all results to the console.

-Moreover, the generated code will also print its relevant internal state (e.g., seeds, keys, or simulation variables) at the end of each execution for reuse in multi-step tasks.
+Moreover, the generated code will also print its relevant internal state at the end of each execution for reuse in multi-step tasks.

 MAGI will review and refine the generated code and its output up to 10 times to ensure it functions correctly and fully completes the task.

 ### Image generation plugin

-This plugin allows MAGI to download an image generation model from Hugging Face.
+This plugin adds a tool to generate images.

 Only Stable Diffusion 3 checkpoints are supported.

+It automatically downloads the specified image generation model from Hugging Face.

 MAGI will use the model to generate context-related images and save them in the folder **workspace**.